shivanidoshi26/Interactive-Lab-Hub/Lab 5/README.md

 2. When does it fail?

-There are many times when it fails to identify the flower correctly.
-We ran into an issue where the mdoel would frequently classify everything as a succuclent.
+There are many times when it fails to identify the flowers correctly.
+We ran into an issue where the model would frequently classify everything as a succulent.

 3. When it fails, why does it fail?

 The model fails whenever the angle of the flower is not one that was used in the model training, or if there is something in the background.
-We also think it was constantly identifying plants as succulents because of the green stem or leaves of the flowers which might look similart to the succulent.
+We also think it was constantly identifying plants as succulents because of the green stem or leaves of the flowers which might look similar to the succulent.

 4. Based on the behavior you have seen, what other scenarios could cause problems?